avivbs96/node-costManager/README.md

 GET - http://localhost:3000/users - show the number of users in the database and their info.

+This post methoed we removed because we understand that there is no option to create a new user ! :

-POST - http://localhost:3000/users - add a new user to the database , you can press send in postman with this endpoint and you will get an exact instructions of how to add user successfully.
+(POST - http://localhost:3000/users - add a new user to the database , you can press send in postman with this endpoint and you will get an exact instructions of how to add user successfully.)